coleca24/csce240_f21_classcode/notes/lecture3-strings-functions.md

 void DeleteEntry();
 ```

+For the parameter list, names for each of the variables do not need to be given, just the type (int, float, etc) of the parameter.

+Functions can return primitive types, pointers and objects.
+They cannot return primitive arrays.

 For example, if I were to make an `add()` function that I wanted to take in two ints and return an int, then my prototype would look like this:
 ```
 int add(int, int);
 ```

 *Function Definition*

 The definition is where you define the actions that the function should take given the parameters that it is passed.
 This is added under the main function.
 At this point, you will need to give your parameters a name so that you can use them!
 For example, the definition for the add function would look something like this:
 ```
 int add(int num1, int num2) {